writemorecode/thesis/chapters/method.typ

 RQ1: How can we create a cloud job scheduler which is efficient with respect to energy consumption? \
 RQ2: How can we create a cloud job scheduler which is optimized for both scheduling quality and execution time?

+== Algorithms

-== Adapting first-fit to heterogeneous bins with costs
+=== Adapting first-fit to heterogeneous bins with costs

+// TODO: update with "marginal-cost" stuff

 The first-fit algorithm described in @ff_algorithm is intended for the case of homogeneous bins with no costs.
 This algorithm does not take bin type opening costs into account when opening a new bin.